Bumpless pipe dreams encode Gr\"obner geometry of Schubert polynomials: Introduction

 Furthermore, Knutson and Miller \cite{KM05} were able to use Gr\"obner geometry to explain the appearance of the traditional pipe dream formula for Schubert polynomials.
-Fixing an \emph{anti-diagonal} term order $\sigma$ on the coordinate ring of $\mat(\mathbb C^n)$, one can degenerate $X_w$ to $\init_\sigma(X_w)$, which Knutson and Miller showed to be a union of coordinate subspaces indexed by pipe dreams.
+Fixing an \emph{anti-diagonal} term order $\sigma$ on the coordinate ring of $\mat(\mathbb C^n)$, one can degenerate $X_w$ to $\init_\sigma(X_w)$, the scheme defined by the $\sigma$-initial ideal of the defining ideal of $X_w$, which Knutson and Miller showed to be a union of coordinate subspaces indexed by pipe dreams.
 Through this work, the pipe dream formula gained geometric significance.

 In this way, the pipe dream formula is a canonical choice of expression for Schubert polynomials, but only insofar as anti-diagonal term orders would be considered canonical term orders.
-Perhaps the most natural term order is lexicographic order on reading order, which is diagonal.
-Indeed, several years after \cite{KM05}, Knutson, Miller, and Yong \cite{KMY09} studied an arbitrary diagonal term order $\sigma$, but their results were restricted to the special case of \emph{vexillary} matrix Schubert varieties.
+Several years after \cite{KM05}, Knutson, Miller, and Yong \cite{KMY09} studied an arbitrary diagonal term order $\sigma$, but their results were restricted to the special case of \emph{vexillary} matrix Schubert varieties.
 They showed that, in this case, the irreducible components of $\init_\sigma(X_w)$ are indexed by \notdefterm{flagged tableaux} (or, equivalently, \notdefterm{diagonal pipe dreams}).
 One challenge of the diagonal degenerations of $X_w$ is that they are not always reduced.
 For this reason, the complete story of the diagonal degenerations must include a count on the irreducible components with \emph{multiplicity} (see \cite[Chapter 12]{Eis95}).
 Outside of the vexillary setting, there was no combinatorial candidate to index components of $\init_\sigma(X_w)$.

 Recently, Hamaker, Pechenik, and Weigandt \cite{HPW} extended \cite{KMY09} to a wider class of matrix Schubert varieties.
 They showed that in this larger special case the irreducible components of $\init_\sigma(X_w)$ are indexed by the bumpless pipe dreams of \cite{LLS21}.
-The main theorem of the present work was previously conjectured by Hamaker, Pechenik, and Weigandt as (\cite[Conjecture 1.2]{HPW}).
+The main theorem of the present work was previously conjectured by Hamaker, Pechenik, and Weigandt in \cite[Conjecture 1.2]{HPW}.

-\begin{MainThm} Let $\init(X_w)$ be the Gr\"obner degeneration of the matrix Schubert variety $X_w$ with respect to some diagonal term order.
-The irreducible components of $\init(X_w)$, counted with multiplicity, naturally correspond to the bumpless pipe dreams for the permutation $w$. \end{MainThm}
+\begin{MainThm} Let $X_w$ be a matrix Schubert variety.
+There exist diagonal term orders with respect to which the irreducible components of the Gr\"obner degeneration of $X_w$, counted with scheme-theoretic multiplicity, naturally correspond to the bumpless pipe dreams for the permutation $w$. \end{MainThm}